Survivor: Forward Thinking Key To Cardiac Arrest Survival

-Our client, Cardiac Arrest Survivor, John Lucas had no history of heart problems, nor does he have anything wrong with his heart today.
+Our client, Cardiac Arrest Survivor, John Lucas had no history of heart problems.
 Yet earlier this year he found himself in an intensive care ambulance on his way to Royal North Shore Hospital, having just suffered a sudden cardiac arrest at his family home.

 John, of course, has no memory of this.
 But his wife and son do, because they’re the ones that saved his life.